-The sacred bull Nandi is the vahana and gatekeeper of the Hindu deity Lord Shiva; therefore, he is consecrated in the form of a statue in Hindu Shiva temples.
-The sculpture of Nandi in these temples is usually placed in front of the entrance, head towards the altar.
+The sacred bull Nandi is the Vahana and gatekeeper of the Hindu deity Lord Shiva; therefore, he is consecrated in the form of a statue in Hindu Shiva temples.
+The sculpture of Nandi in these temples is usually placed in front of the entrance, heading towards the altar.

-In one of the Shaiva Upapuranas called Saura Purana, the Nandi bull is described in all its splendor, with ornaments that shine with the fire of a thousand suns, three eyes, and a trident held in its hand.
-He has four arms like the second Shiva.
+One of the Shaiva Upapuranas, the Saura Purana, describes the splendor of Nandi in detail.
+The bull is depicted with shining ornaments that radiate with the intensity of a thousand suns, three eyes, and a trident held in one of its four arms, much like Lord Shiva himself.

 Story of Nandi’s Birth

-According to the Vayu Purana, Nandi is the son of Kashyapa and Surabhi.
-Other Puranas describe that Nandi emerged from the right side of Vishnu and was given as a son to the sage Salankayana, or that he is the son of the sage Shilada, given to him by Shiva.
+Vayu Purana mentions Lord Nandi as the offspring of Maharishi Kashyapa and his wife Surabhi.
+Other Puranas describe that Nandi emerged from the right side of Lord Vishnu and was given as a son to the sage Salankayana, or that he is the son of the sage Shilada, given to him by Shiva.

 Then Indra replied that only the great Lord Shiva could fulfill this wish.
 Shilada then worshiped Shiva with great devotion; he agreed to make his dream a reality.
 In God’s direction, the sage performed the sacred fire ceremony (Yagya).
 Before his eyes, a child appeared from the flame.
 The gods who appeared blessed the boy who was born in such an unusual way, after which the “father” named the baby Nandi.